lifechurch/k8s-deploy-helper/README.md

 # Deploy Events

-Currently NewRelic, Slack, and Datadog deploy events are supported.
+Currently NewRelic, Slack, Datadog, & Microsoft Teams deploy events are supported.

 In Gitlab for NewRelic, you'll need to add a secret variable with the NewRelic API key and App Ids for each stage you want a deployment event for.
 Like: